claudiacordobam/Processing_Exercises/README.md

 - 🎥 Visual simulations
 - 💡 Creative coding techniques using Processing

+📖 **Book Reference**
+The exercises in this repository are based on the following book:

+- **Merino Arranz, D., Rossinyol Casals, E., & Pérez-Navarro, A. (2021). _Física i programació_.
+Barcelona: Editorial UOC.**

+These exercises provide structured practice in both physics and programming, and they have been solved and organised here to support learning and self-study.
 Each exercise is designed to reinforce both programming skills and the understanding of physical concepts in a multimedia context.

 ---